sclorg/s2i-php-container/README.md

 * **OPCACHE_MEMORY_CONSUMPTION**
   * The OPcache shared memory storage size
   * Default: 16M
+* **OPCACHE_REVALIDATE_FREQ**
+  * How often to check script timestamps for updates, in seconds.
+0 will result in OPcache checking for updates on every request.
+  * Default: 2

 You can also override the entire directory used to load the PHP configuration by setting:
 * **PHPRC**